Tsumyoki: 2018–2019: Early career

 Tsumyoki first began pursuing music as a hobby in 11th grade.
-He discusses the difficulties he encountered when trying to establish himself in the rap scene, recounting instances of waiting outside clubs with a USB flash drive containing his music in the hopes of catching the attention of popular artists.
+He discussed the difficulties he encountered when trying to establish himself in the rap scene with The Navhind Times, recounting instances of waiting outside clubs with a USB flash drive containing his music in the hopes of catching the attention of popular artists.
 In addition, he notes the lack of widespread backing for indigenous musicians in Goa who crafted their own music, requiring him to work towards gaining visibility.

-2019–present: Rise to success
+2019–2020: Rise to success

-Tsumyoki's breakthrough came from his single track release, "White Tee" in 2019.
-The idea behind the track was a hook, "White Tee, Bish get off”, he always had in mind, to which he added the beats and tunes.
+Tsumyoki's breakthrough came from his single track release, "White Tee", in 2019.
+The idea behind the track was a hook, "White Tee, Bish get off”, he had in mind.
 The music video was mainly shot in Fatorda and other locations, featuring participation from several of his supporters.
-Tsumyoki further stated in an interview that, "White Tee" signifies a mindset, for example if you're wearing something white, you ought to not get dirty.
-Similarly it means you don't need people's negativity affecting your perspective.
+Tsumyoki further stated in an interview that, "White Tee signifies a mindset, for example, if you're wearing something white, you ought to not get dirty.
+Similarly, it means you don't need people's negativity affecting your perspective".

+At the age of 18, Tsumyoki started performing at clubs and judged several college events.
+One of his first two gigs was with DJ Skeletron.
+Tsumyoki and the latter collaborated in the single track "Go Hard" which was released on 4 August 2019.
+Following this, a gastropub in Candolim offered him his first show.
 In October 2019, Tsumyoki scheduled the release of the music video for "Save Me" but the project was subsequently postponed.
-He claims that his stage name "Tsumyoki" was inspired after "waking up on a regular day and looking at himself in the mirror".
-The Japanese influence was intentional.
-In the beginning, he harbored reservations about incorporating his stage name but gradually embraced it more as his fame grew.
-Tsumyoki's music is influenced by American culture and he attempts to bring forth more elements of Indian culture in his work.
+His music is influenced by American culture, and he has sought to incorporate more elements of Indian culture into his work.

-At age 18, Tsumyoki started performing at clubs and judged several college events.
-One of his first two gigs was with DJ Skeletron.
-Tsumyoki and the latter collaborated in the single track "Go Hard" which was released on 4 August 2019, following the release of "Go Hard", 'Showbar', a gastropub in Candolim offered him his first show.

-In November 2020, Tsumyoki produced "Ketta" referring to an "action of ditching or avoiding someone", a single track by Carisio Azavedo mononymously known as Bongisio, a Merces based music artist which was mastered and recorded by 2jaym.
+In November 2020, Tsumyoki produced "Ketta", a single by Bongisio, a Merces based music artist.
+The single was mastered and recorded by 2jaym.
 Before Tsumyoki embarked on his music career, he lacked any Goan rappers to serve as influences since there were no popular artists in that category during that period.
 He has collaborated with local music artists, producers and influencers like JD, 2Jaym, Elttwo, ZaDaRapper and ZB Memes.